 * “<5" – the number of students is less than 5

-Graduates may find opportunities as prop, environment, character or technical artist; gameplay, level, system or combat designer; gameplay programmer; 3D modeller; 2D or 3D animator; or motion capture animator; mining and medical simulation and training; educational software development; or form your own independent game development studio.
+You’ll be well connected to Brisbane’s thriving game development community and equipped to join the ranks of graduates working locally and internationally as a prop, environment, character or technical artist; gameplay, level, system or combat designer; gameplay programmer; 3D modeller; 2D or 3D animator; or motion capture animator.
+Our graduates also find success in areas such as mining and medical simulation, and training and educational software development.
+They also have a strong tradition of forming their own independent game-development studios.

 3 years Full time or 6 years Part time